Book Now

 5 min read

-Choosing the right solar design software is becoming just as critical as selecting your panels and inverters.
-Residential installers, commercial EPCs or utility-scale developers, having the right digital tools can save time, improve accuracy and drive sales for all.
+Choosing the right solar design software has become just as important as picking your panels or inverters.
+Whether you’re working as a residential installer, a commercial EPC, or a utility-scale developer, having the right digital tools can save hours of manual work, boost accuracy, and ultimately help you close more deals.

 What Is Solar Design Software?

-• Where should panels go for maximum output?
+• Where should panels go for maximum energy output?

-• How much will the system produce year-round?
+• How much electricity will the system produce throughout the year?

 Top 5 Solar Design Software Tools Compared